dufour/esprof/README.md

     $ bin/esprof myprog.js > myprog_instrumented.js

+The previous command will instrument the code to generate all events.
+More fined grained control can be achieved by specifying a specific profiler to use:

+    $ bin/esprof --profiler runtime/tracer.js myprog.js > myprog_instrumented.js

+In this case, esprof will infer the events required by the profiler, and instrument the code for this particular set of events.
+Alternatively, events can be disabled with switches:

+    $ bin/esprof --no-functionDefined --no-call myprog.js > myprog_instrumented.js

 # Running the instrumented code

 The instrumented code requires the `runtime.js` library to execute.
 This file is located in the `runtime` directory.
 For example, using d8 :